silbermm/genex/README.md

 ## Usage

-`genex --generate` will display a generated password on the screen.
+`genex generate` will display a generated password on the screen.
 Continue to run it until you get one you can remember.

 ![Image of --generate](./docs/generate.png)

 Once you agree that you want to save the password and enter an account to associate the password to, genex will add it to a file stored by default at `~/.genex/passwords`.

-You can view your previously saved passwords using `genex --find account_name` where `acccount_name` is the account you saved your password under.
+You can view your previously saved passwords using `genex show account_name` where `account_name` is the account you saved your password under.

 ## Syncing passwords